-You Papa God
+You -Papa God

 Dee called me from the road.
 “Hey, I’m driving up and will meet you there.
-I’m coming to be a mid-wife on the mountain, but I had a lot of resistance from the demonic realm that morning, so pray for me to make it safely.”
+I’m coming to be a mid-wife on the mountain, but I had a lot of resistance from the demonic realm this morning, so pray for me to make it safely.”

-Immediately, the Lord drops in my spirit Proverbs 2:8 that “He guards the oaths of justice; yes, He preserves the way of His saints,” so I prayed that over her as she drove.
+Immediately, the Lord dropped in my spirit Proverbs 2:8 that “He guards the oaths of justice; yes, He preserves the way of His saints,” so I prayed that over her as she drove.

-Several people other people had already told me that they feel like mid-wives, so that concept was not new to me.
+Several other people had already told me that they felt like mid-wives, so that concept was not new to me.
 It comforted me knowing so many were coming to help pray this through.

 For me, leading this event out was a simple act of obedience.
 Honestly, it was all I could do to stay focused on the task at hand.
 Allowing my mind to wander at all would have meant me giving into fear and backing out.
 I couldn’t allow myself to think of where we were going or why we were going there.
 I just prayed constantly for the courage to carry this through to the end, exactly as the Lord had instructed, no matter what happened.

-The day turned out to be a stormy, rainy, gloomy kind of day – much like the day I sought the confirmation.
+The day turned out to be a stormy, rainy, gloomy kind of day – much like the day I heard His “Sunshiny” confirmation coming up over the rim of the rock.
 We met in the church parking lot to carpool together as the parking was very limited at the Rock.
-One of my biggest worries of the morning had been how in the world would we all get to park up there, because the lot was tiny, and we had many showing up.
-Yet, God was prepared to take care of that little issue.
-As if His hand is not strong enough to make a way for us to all park.
-It’s kind of funny now that things I so worried about then.
+One of my biggest worries of the morning had been how in the world would we all get to park up there, since the parking lot was tiny, and we had many showing up.
+But, of course, God was prepared to take care of that little issue.
+As if His hand is not strong enough to make a way for us to all to park.
+It’s funny to me now, the smallness of things I so worried about then.

-Mary and her husband arrived there first and saw that it was very crowded with cars.
+Mary and her husband arrived at the Bald Rock parking lot first, and saw that it was very crowded with cars.
 At first, they had thought we had all beaten them up there.
-Yet, then, it started to rain.
-Everyone on the rock ran for their cars and left.
-By the time we drove up, the parking lot was completely clear, except for Mary’s car.
-As soon as we all parked, the rain stopped.
+Just then, it started to rain.
+Other visitors on the rock ran for their cars and left, so that by the time we drove up, the parking lot was completely clear, except for Mary’s car.
+As soon as our prayer team all parked, the rain suddenly stopped.

-One friend of my husband positioned himself at the bottom of the mountain, so he had a completely different view from a lower place.
-He described it as this.
+One friend of my husband, coming from the direction of Greenville, positioned himself at the bottom of the mountain, so he had a completely different view from a lower place.
+He described it like this.
 What he saw appeared to be a thick, dark cloud and a wall of rain that was seemingly being held back by an invisible force.
 He was amazed.
-He further explained that it seemed as if we were pawns being placed by the Lord where He wanted us, so that he could report what he experienced.
-Dee also experienced the same thing, but from the opposite direction, as she was coming over the top of the mountain from Brevard, yet right before she reached Bald Rock, she drove out of the wall of rain.
+He further explained that it seemed as if we were pawns on a chest board being placed by the Lord where He wanted us.
+His placed position had been from where he could observe and testify to God’s amazing protection from the storm from below us.

+Dee also experienced the same thing, but from the opposite direction.
+As she drove down from the top of the mountain from Brevard, right before she reached Bald Rock, she drove out of the wall of rain.
 So, literally, where we were was between two walls of water being held back by God - like God parting the Red Sea.